IBM/mi-toolchain/README.md

 Contains tools required for development of MIC-based applications, such as configuration management, loggers, application state etc.

 ## MIC dependencies

    * none

 ## External dependencies

-Additionally it depends on the following external libraries:
+Toolchain depends on the following external libraries:
    * Boost - a library of free (open source) peer-reviewed portable C++ source libraries.

 ### Installing the dependencies/required tools